-This is an experiment by the Disneyland Entertainment group to try something different and bring back some “life” to an area on a regular basis, and involve park guests in the activity.
+This is an experiment by the Disneyland Entertainment group to try something different and bring back some “life” to an area regularly and involve park Guests in the activity.

-I think they need to refine a few things to make things clearer, and could also spread it back along the Big Thunder trail.
+I think they need to refine a few things to make things clearer and spread it back along the Big Thunder Trail.

-The set pieces that have been added to the area to help in game and role-playing doesn’t really blend into the area as well as they could have.
+The set pieces added to the area to help in-game and role-playing don’t really blend into the area as well as they could have.
 The Outlaw Hideout is the weakest of the bunch.

-I think it’s a good experiment, and hopefully Disney will learn a lot from this, but then design a new role-playing attraction in a dedicated area that really feels more immersive.
-The weak link is that the area is the normal land, and is also a walk-through area for guests wanting to get to or from New Orleans Square or the hub.
+I think it’s a good experiment, and hopefully, Disney will learn a lot from this, but then design a new role-playing attraction in a dedicated area that really feels more immersive.
+The weak link is that the area is the normal land and is also a walk-through area for Guests to get to or from New Orleans Square or the hub.

 The game is supposed to last until September.